 6. Double-click and open the key AllowWindowsInkWorkspace and set its value as 0.
 Click OK and close the Registry Editor.
 Restart your computer to make the changes effective.
 Once signed back in, you should see Windows Ink Workspace disabled.

-Restart your computer to make the changes effective.
+Restart your computer to apply the changes.
 Once signed back in, you should see Windows Ink Workspace disabled.

-You’ll now not be able to access Windows Ink and its inclusive features Sketchpad and Screen Sketch now.
-However, Sticky notes remain available as a separate Windows Store app.
+You won’t be able to access Windows Ink and its included features, Sketchpad and Screen Sketch, at this time.
+However, Sticky Notes remain available as a separate Windows Store app.

 What is the use of Windows Ink Workspace?

-Windows Ink Workspace is an app for Windows which allows you to use fingers on apps that support pen and handwriting.
-It helps to improve using pen on Sticky Notes, Sketchpad, and Screen Sketch.
+Windows Ink Workspace is an app for Windows that allows you to use fingers on apps that support pen and handwriting.
+It helps to improve using pa en on Sticky Notes, Sketchpad, and Screen Sketch.
 You can capture screens or windows, pin custom apps, take screenshots or lock your device.

 How to turn on Windows Ink in Windows 11?

 To enable Windows Ink in Windows 11, open Windows Settings > Personalization > Taskbar > Enable Pen Menu.
-You can also create a Registry key AllowWindowsInkWorkspace and give it a value of 1 or enable the Allow Windows Ink Workspace Group Policy setting, as mentioned in this post.
+As mentioned in this post, you can also create a Registry key AllowWindowsInkWorkspace and give it a value of 1 or enable the Allow Windows Ink Workspace Group Policy setting.